The Amazon Fee Creep Report (2026)

 Key findings

-• In our model, fees + ads consume roughly 63% of a $10 sale before product cost, versus about 34% of a $100 sale.
+- •Amazon's fees plus advertising consume roughly 63% of a $10 sale in this model and about 34% of a $100 sale, both before product cost.

 Every Amazon seller knows fees are high.
-Far fewer know that the *share* Amazon takes is wildly different depending on what you charge — and that the cheaper your product, the worse the math gets.
+Far fewer know that the *share* Amazon takes is wildly different depending on what you charge, and that the cheaper your product, the worse the math gets.
 We modeled the full fee stack across five price points to show exactly where 'fee creep' bites hardest.

 The headline: on a low-priced item, Amazon's fees plus a normal amount of advertising can eat roughly two-thirds of the sale price before you've paid a cent for the product itself.